-Large ships on international voyages traveling 12 nm or farther from shore must take steps to reduce oil pollution, including protecting fuel tanks from leaks, ruptures, and collisions; segregating ballast water to prevent oil contamination; keeping records of oil processing and discharges; having double hulls when transporting oil as cargo; complying with vessel stability criteria; providing storage tanks for oily water; employing designated pumps and piping systems for oil and oily water; and having approved emergency spill-response plans.32 While underway, ships may discharge only oily water that contains 15 parts per million (ppm) or less of oil.
+Large ships on international voyages traveling 12 nm or farther from shore must take steps to reduce oil pollution, including protecting fuel tanks from leaks, ruptures, and collisions; segregating ballast water to prevent oil contamination; keeping records of oil processing and discharges; having double hulls when transporting oil as cargo; complying with vessel stability criteria; providing storage tanks for oily water; employing designated pumps and piping systems for oil and oily water; and having approved emergency spill-response plans.34 While underway, ships may discharge only oily water that contains 15 parts per million (ppm) or less of oil.

 The code prohibits discharges of oil or oily mixtures from ships within its boundaries, even in state and federal waters (0 to 12 nm).
 Vessels built before January 2017 operating in Arctic waters for more than 30 days that are unable to meet this requirement have until their first dry dock or major scheduled maintenance period (at approximately 30-month intervals) to come into compliance.
-Such ships must still treat their oily mixes to meet MARPOL's 15-ppm standard, while working to meet the additional code standards.33
+Such ships must still treat their oily mixes to meet MARPOL's 15-ppm standard, while working to meet the additional code standards.35

 Federal rules for oily waste are similar to those in MARPOL.
-Within 12 nm of land, a vessel's oily water separator must be equipped with a 15-ppm monitor and an alarm, and large vessels and oil tankers are required to have an International Oil Pollution Prevention certificate of compliance.
-The federal Vessel General Permit includes regulations for discharges from 1 to 3 nm, allowing ships to release oily mixes that meet federal treatment requirements in state waters.34 The U.S. also sets certain design and construction standards for tankers, along with the use of double hulls.
+Within 12 nm of land, a vessel's oily water separator must be equipped with a 15-ppm monitor and alarm, and large vessels and oil tankers are required to have an International Oil Pollution Prevention Certificate of compliance.
+Until the EPA and Coast Guard develop new regulations for incidental vessel discharges, including oily waste, as directed by Congress in the 2018 Coast Guard Authorization Act, vessels will continue to follow the federal Vessel General Permit regulations for discharges from 1 to 3 nm, which allow ships to release oily mixes that meet federal treatment requirements in state waters.36 The U.S. also sets certain design and construction standards for tankers, along with the use of double hulls.